zerh/xtend/README.md

 }
 ```

 In the ViewPager case, the @SectionPagerAdapter annotation abstracts a FragmentStatePagerAdapter adapter using a simple method.
+You can also use FragmentBuilder, to generate a fragment from a class, in this way you can create fragments without sacrificing their inheritance.

 ```java
 @ContentView(R.layout.activity_fragment_test)